My Experience Working With Book Cover Designers On 99designs

 The more submissions you see, the more you profile your style, so don’t panic if the first options you receive are very far from the professional look you were going for.

 I knew right then and there that a black outline of the couple was out of the question.
-It was my own fault, because I had told designers I was open to suggestions, but it became clear that these options were not revealing the story as much as I had hoped, nor gave an insight to how my characters felt about each other.
+It was my own fault, because I had told designers I was open to suggestions.
+It became clear that these options were not revealing the story as much as I had hoped nor gave any insight on how my characters felt about each other.

 This series is getting closer to the desired result, but: